 Cannabinoids can produce all sorts of different effects on a person’s body.
 Different cannabinoids are responsible for different things.
 That’s why it’s important to know what all the cannabinoids in hemp are, what they do, and be familiar with their properties.

 Cannabinoids interact with the body through the endo cannabinoid system.
 This is only a recent discovery.
 Our body has special cannabinoid receptors that interact well with the substances found in the marijuana or hemp plant.
-In fact, our bodies produce cannabinoids on their own as well.
+Our bodies produce cannabinoids on their own as well.

 That is likely what is behind our great relationship with the marijuana family of plants.